About Atalie Oliva

 When We Heal, Our Communities Heal With Us.

-Atalie is the founder of The Bitter Woman Network, a space where healing, community, and leadership come together.
-As the eldest daughter of immigrants raised in South Gate, California, she was shaped by both trauma and resilience.
-Navigating complex systems while on her journey to heal intergenerational trauma, she carried that lived experience into every part of her life (hence the name The Bitter Woman).
+Hi, I’m Atalie, a first-generation Latina and proud eldest daughter of immigrants raised in South Gate, California.
+I was shaped by both trauma and resilience.
+Navigating complex systems while on my own journey to heal intergenerational trauma, I carried that lived experience into every part of my life, hence the name The Bitter Woman.

-In 2020, as she began her intentional healing journey, she transformed her pain into purpose by reclaiming the label “The Bitter Woman” as a source of resilience and power.
+In 2020, as I began my intentional healing journey, I transformed my pain into purpose by reclaiming the label “The Bitter Woman” as a source of resilience and power.

-Today, her work is rooted in a vision of creating work environments that don’t ignore trauma but instead recognize its impact on culture and leadership.
-She helps workplaces, leaders, and communities heal one training at a time.
+Today, my work is rooted in a vision of creating work environments that don’t ignore trauma but instead recognize its impact on culture and leadership.
+My mission is to support leaders in building workplaces where people can lead, work, and live with greater well-being.

 We spend a third of our lives at work.
 Why wouldn’t we leave it better than we found it?